 Application Fee Waivers

 Top candidates will be invited for an on-campus interview.
-If you are a domestic applicant being considered for admission, you may be asked to attend an Interview/Recruitment Event, scheduled for February 4-5, 2013.
+If you are a domestic applicant being considered for admission, you may be asked to attend an Interview/Recruitment Event, scheduled for February 2 -5, 2014.
 Invitations will be extended in mid-December.
+A welcome reception will be held Sunday, February 2nd and departures will be Wednesday, February 5th in the early morning.
 At the discretion of the Admissions Committee, selected international applicants may be contacted for interviews via phone or internet.

 Final admissions decisions will be made after on-campus and videoconference interviews are conducted.